amdrwe/OnionNPR/README.md

 Parsing the Onion headlines is done the way it is because the Onion's RSS feed does not have any content.

-Unfortunately, I don't have a good way to remove sports news or the "American Voices" articles from the Onion side of things.
+Unfortunately, I don't have a good way to remove sports news or the "American Voices" articles from the Onion side of things, which are very easy and very difficult to guess, respectively.
 I think I can do it but it'll take a little more work on my end.
+At the present time, however, it looks like it evens out mostly.